DoctorWkt/h-compiler/Readme.md

 now the default).

 Read the h_intro.html file for an introduction to the H language and then look at the example files in test/t*.h.
-Also look at roff.c which is both a C and H program. "make rtest" builds and runs roff with a sample input file.
+Also look at roff/roff.c which is both a C and H program. "make rtest" in the roff folder builds and runs roff with a sample input file.

 This is all heavily under development.
 Expect it to not work as expected :)
 The change log follows below.